wp-plugins/twitter-image-host/readme.txt

 If you find Twitter Image Host useful, please consider buying some awesome [Mac/iPhone software](http://atastypixel.com/products).
 Then tell all your friends.

-== On Comments and Trackbacks ==

-This plugin uses a series of filters to make submitted entries mimic ordinary posts, so that they can be commented upon, and trackbacks left.
-This system is not yet perfected, so while commenting and trackbacks are supported, some quirks exist.
-For example, comments and trackbacks that are left are not visible in the comment manager in WP's administration.

-This situation may change as the plugin matures, but for now, please be aware of the limitation.

 == Frequently Asked Questions ==

 = I get "Couldn't place uploaded file" messages =